Pi-balled

 Pi-balled is a video game written by Jason Austin for the ZX Spectrum and published by Automata UK in 1984.
 Pi-balled is a Q*bert clone.

 Gameplay

-Pi-balled is a game in which the player has to change the colors of the cubes in the pyramid by leaping from block to block while avoiding descending enemies.
+Pi-balled is a game in which the player avoids descending enemies while jumping between blocks on a pyramid and changing the colors on the cubes.

 Reception

 Noel Williams reviewed Pi-balled for Imagine magazine, and stated that "If you want another fast action, eyestraining, fingerbreaking activity, you'll enjoy this, but if it is your mind or imagination that needs the exercise, forget it."